Vencord/Vesktop/README.md

 Either download Vencord-Desktop-VERSION.AppImage and just run it directly or grab Vencord-Desktop-VERSION.tar.gz, extract it somewhere and run `vencorddesktop`.

-An AUR package and flatpak are planned, if you want packages for other repos, feel free to create them and they can be linked as unofficial here
+A flatpak is planned, if you want packages for other repos, feel free to create them and they can be linked as unofficial here

 ## Building